-- The jurisdictional scope of the GDPR and Data Protection Law, see Question 5. - The GDPR's and Data Protection Law's exemptions, see Question 6. - Special rules that apply to processing special categories of personal data in Greece, see Question 11. - How specific processing situations affect data subject rights, see Question 12 and Question 13. - Data processing under the GDPR, see Practice Notes, GDPR: Articles: Article 4 and Overview of EU General Data Protection Regulation: GDPR: definitions.
+- The jurisdictional scope of the GDPR and the Data Protection Law, see Question 5. - The GDPR's and the Data Protection Law's exemptions, see Question 6. - The GDPR's definitions, see Practice Note, Overview of EU General Data Protection Regulation: GDPR: definitions.